yamar-s/desafio-OBoticario/README.md

 Desafio-OBoticario.sql -> SQL to import the database and structure.

 ## Development
+To the first time, run `npm install` to load all dependences.

 Run `npm run start` or `npm start` on terminal to initiate localhost server on port `3000`.